SuperCoder: Assembly Program Superoptimization with Large Language Models: Results

 \subsection{Evaluation of Different Models}

-\Cref{tab:main} presents results across evaluated models.
+\paragraph{Main Results.} \Cref{tab:main} reports results across evaluated models.
+Most perform poorly on this task, with only a few demonstrating effectiveness as superoptimizers.
 Most models struggle to generate performant assembly: the majority yield only 1.00× speedup, with low compile and test pass rates.
-Among baseline models, \texttt{claude-3.7-sonnet} and \texttt{DeepSeek-V3} perform best, achieving test pass rates above 40\% and average speedups of 1.22× and 1.21×, respectively.
-Notably, some models such as \texttt{DeepSeek-R1} fail to generate any valid assembly, and \texttt{o4-mini} achieves only 4.5\% test pass.
-These results underscore the difficulty of the task and motivate the need for a task-specific approach.

-Compiler foundation models (prefixed with \texttt{llm-compiler-}) are pretrained on assembly code and compiler intermediate representations.
-Among them, \texttt{llm-compiler-13b} demonstrates strong performance in both correctness and speedup.
-In contrast, the fine-tuned variants (\texttt{-ftd}) perform poorly, likely because they are adapted for tasks such as disassembling x86-64 and ARM assembly into LLVM-IR, rather than optimizing assembly code for execution performance.
+Among all models, claude-opus-4 and claude-sonnet-4 perform best, achieving average speedups of 1.43× and 1.30×, respectively.
+Compiler foundation models (prefixed with llm-compiler-) are pretrained on assembly code and compiler IRs.
+Among them, llm-compiler-13b achieves a notable 1.34× speedup, whereas the fine-tuned variants (-ftd) perform poorly, likely because they were adapted for different tasks such as disassembling x86-64 into LLVM IR.
+These results suggest that while superoptimization is inherently difficult, some LLMs can be effective superoptimizers.

-We select \texttt{\basemodel} for RL training due to its strong compile pass rate (79.0\%) and highest test pass rate (61.0\%) among models.
-After PPO fine-tuning, it achieves 96.0\% on both metrics and increases average speedup from 1.10× to 1.47×.
-Notably, it is the only model to exhibit meaningful speedup even at the 25th percentile, and it outperforms all other models across all evaluation metrics, including correctness, average speedup, and speedup percentiles.